 Adding a DCAP to any account

-If you have a qualified tax dependent, regardless of whatever other accounts you choose, you can also enroll in a DCAP if your employer offers it.
+If you have a qualified tax dependent, regardless of whatever other accounts you choose, you can also enroll in a dependent care assistance plan (DCAP) if your employer offers it.
 This account allows you to set aside funds pre-tax to pay for specific costs associated with taking care of your dependent while you work.
 For example, if you have a child in daycare or after-school care, you can set up an amount to be deducted pre-tax from your paycheck that you can then use to reimburse yourself for those costs.